Tax Traps and Tax Efficiency

 For every £200 earned over £60,000, you must repay 1% of the Child Benefit.
 This results in 100% of the Child Benefit needing to be repaid once you reach an income of £80,000.
 You can calculate how much you will need to pay here using the governments calculator: https://www.gov.uk/child-benefit-tax-calculator

 The High Income Child Benefit charge is based on individual income.
 Two parents earning £59,000 each can access the full child benefit entitlement but if one parent earns £80,000 and the other earns £0 they are not entitled to any of it.
-This is due to be changed to household income in the future but the timeline of this is unclear.
+If both earn over £60,000 but under £80,000 the repayment amount is based on the highest adjusted net income of the two earners.

 Note: In previous tax years the High Income Child Benefit Charge was applied at a lower threshold and tapered more quickly, meaning a significantly higher marginal rate of tax applied between £50k and £60k.
 (70%+).
 This has been changed from 2024-2025 tax year, substantially reducing the impacts of this charge and making this much less of a tax trap than it used to be.
 It was previously a “no brainer” to contribute additional earnings into a pension to avoid paying 70%+ tax, but now the tax rate is lower (48%-57% for income between £60k and £80k) it is worth considering your personal circumstances and balancing the need to save for your future vs having the money available now.